karlmutch/DevBoot/Ubuntu-16.04/README.md

 AWS, DigitalOcean or other infrastructure.

 When using this ansible playbook first modify the inventory file to contain information concerning your target Linux system.
+The Linux target system should be an Ubuntu Server Edition installation 64bit.

 Your inventory should contain an entry such as: